 A Statement of Purpose (SOP) is a one or two-page document submitted by the applicant detailing how the applicant is a perfect fit for a particular course.
-It gives information about his education, his major experiences and future plans.
+It gives information about their education, major experiences and future plans.
 If you want to know more read our blog on SOP Samples for MS!

 GRE/GMAT (Recommended only for selected courses)